 Everyone suffers from a dry mouth from time to time.
 It is a well-known symptom if you talk a lot or if you have slept with your mouth open.
 However, one in ten young people suffer from dry mouth on a regular basis.
 And as many as one in three people aged 60 or over suffer from it.
 What does it mean if you often have a dry mouth?
 How does it happen and how can you remedy it?
-In this article you can read about the causes and solutions to combat this ailment.
+In this article you can read about the causes such as smoking and solutions to combat this ailment.

 Waking up with a dry mouth in the morning is no fun.
 It feels gross and your breath doesn’t smell fresh.
 There are several causes for waking up with a dry mouth.

 Waking up with dry mouth in the morning can have the following causes:

 The following causes of dry mouth are less common:

 A dry feeling in the mouth is caused by too little saliva in the mouth.
 Saliva helps digest food and protects teeth from erosion.
 Too little saliva can cause small wounds in the mouth where bacteria easily get to.
 This can lead to all kinds of oral problems.

 The right remedy for dry mouth can help.
 We have listed some tips for you below.